champyod/Line-Homeroom-Bot/README.md

 ## Features

+- **Automated Scheduler Service:** Background service that runs continuously and sends messages at the precise time (21 minutes 17 seconds before events).
-- **Daily Reminders:** Automatically sends a message each morning with the day's homeroom or assembly details.
+- **Daily Reminders:** Automatically sends messages each day with homeroom or assembly details.
 - **Flexible Scheduling:**
     - Supports A/B week cycles for alternating schedules.
     - Handles regular weekly schedules based on the day of the week.